 (6) publish the names of the candidates nominated by the committee, as well as the procedures by which the members may make further nominations, as part of the notice of the annual general meeting.

 35. Further nominations from members of the Society will be accepted by any member of the nominations committee up to 48 hours before the scheduled commencement of the next annual general meeting.
 Such nominations must be in writing and must be signed by the nominee and at least five other members of the Society.

 37. The nominations committee shall oversee the voting process for the election of directors at the annual general meeting.

 38. All decisions with regard to any matters pertaining to the election of directors made by the nominating committee members conducting the election will be final and not subject to appeal.

-39. All directors shall be elected at an annual general meeting of the society and shall be elected to hold office until, at a maximum, the third following Annual Genera Meeting of the society.
-A director or directors may be nominated and elected for a term of less than three years if the nominations committee determines that this is desirable in order to more nearly equate the number of directors whose term will expire each year.
+39. All directors other than appointed directors shall be elected at an annual general meeting of the Society and shall be elected to hold office until, at a maximum, the third following Annual General Meeting of the Society.
+A director or directors may be nominated and elected for a shorter term if the nominations committee determines that this is desirable in order to more nearly equate the number of directors whose term will expire each year.

 40. If the number of directors nominated for election is less than or equal to the maximum number of directors to be elected, as determined by the nominations committee, their election may be by acclamation.
-However, if requested by a member present at the meeting, the election must be by show of hands or, if requested, by secret ballot.
+However, if requested by a member present at the meeting, the election must be by show of hands or, if requested, by secret ballot or, in the event of an electronic meeting, by electronic communication.
 In that event:

 (1) The first ballot or show of hands will be to elect, or to not elect, all nominated candidates (the “slate” of candidates).